tensorpack/dataflow/README.md

 	 This allows it to be used together with any other Python-based library.

-DataFlow is originally part of the [tensorpack library](https://github.com/tensorpack/tensorpack/) and has been through 3 years of active development.
+DataFlow is originally part of the [tensorpack library](https://github.com/tensorpack/tensorpack/) and has been through many years of polishing.
-Given its independence of the rest of the tensorpack library, and the high demand from users, it is now a separate library whose source code is synced with tensorpack.
+Given its independence of the rest of the tensorpack library, it is now a separate library whose source code is synced with tensorpack.
+Please use [tensorpack issues](https://github.com/tensorpack/tensorpack/issues/) for support.

 Why would you want to use DataFlow instead of a platform-specific data loading solutions?
 We recommend you to read